cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP3.md

 periodically measures the major and minor page fault counts, and CPU utilization of all registered user processes and saves the measured information to the memory buffer.
 We have provided the function `get_cpu_use()` in `mp3_given.h` that returns the number of major and minor page faults and CPU utilization in expressed in jiffies.
-The values returned are the statistics between the previous and the current invocation ofget_cpu_use()for the requested process.
+The values returned are the statistics between the previous and the current invocation of `get_cpu_use()` for the requested process.

     The sampling rate of the profiler must be 20 times per second.
 This means our work handler must be executed 20